Directorate-General for Civil Protection and Emergencies: History

 In 1967, the directorate-general was relegated to the rank of sub-directorate-general and integrated into the Directorate-General of the Civil Guard, which since 1943 had some units for these purpose.
 In this way, civil protection functions were assigned to the Ministry of the Interior.
 A 1968 Decree structured and granted powers to the sub-directorate, based on those already existing of the directorate-general.
 In addition, it developed and regulated its several units, maintained the service to its full extent, guaranteed the dissemination of the media, reinforced cooperation with the Civil Guard and respected the local and provincial character traditionally recognized for the fight against emergencies.
 Since 1976, the sub-directorate general became dependent on the Directorate-General for Internal Policy.

 Already in 1980, during the term of Minister Juan José Rosón, the civil protection system was strengthened with the creation of a collective body to coordinate the action of the rest of departments, administrations and organizations, both public and private.
 This body was the National Civil Protection Committee.
 Likewise, the Directorate-General for Civil Protection was recovered and structured through a General Secretariat and the information, operational coordination and mobilization services.
 Civil governors assumed the coordination and provincial direction of civil protection.
 On September 14, 1981, the civil protection badge was created.

 In July 1982, a new structure was approved based on two sub-directorates-general: one of Studies and Organization for conducting studies, for training and improvement of professional and volunteer staff, as well as assuming the secretariat of the National Committee and preparing the legislation; and a sub-directorate-general of Operations for operational intervention and drills.
 In January 1985, the first Civil Protection Act was passed.
 In 1999 a representative of the Nuclear Safety Council was integrated in the National Civil Protection Committee.

 Civil Defence Vehicle in Úbeda, Andalusia.

 It was in 2004 when the term “Emergencies” was added to the name of the directorate-general.

+Since April 2026, the directorate-general is part of the General Secretariat for Civil Protection and Emergencies, a new body established to boost the government policy on emergencies.